 3. What Is the Best Length?

-Short, broad keywords (like “running shoes”) tend to be extremely competitive.
-Instead, long-tail keywords (like “best running shoes for beginners”) are usually easier to rank for and attract more targeted traffic.
+Short, broad keywords (“running shoes”) tend to be extremely competitive.
+Long-tail keywords (“best running shoes for beginners”) are usually easier to rank for and attract more targeted traffic.

-Since long-tail keywords are more specific, they often have:
+Since long-tail keywords are more specific, they often have the two characteristics listed below.

 4. Can SERP Features Make It Harder to Rank?